goregath/ustar.bash/README.md

 ## Requirements

-At its current state, _GNU Bash 5.1+_ is required with array support enabled.
+Only _GNU Bash 4.3+_ is required with array support enabled.